pwa-builder/PWABuilder/docs/starter/publish.md

 ## Github Pages

-!> Built-in support for Github Pages was added to the Starter in June 2022.
-If you cloned the starter template before then, deploying to GitHub pages may not work by default.
+!> Github Pages support no longer works for Starters cloned before February 22nd, 2023.
+If you'd like to use Github Pages for future projects, please ensure you are using the latest version of the PWA Starter.

 Another quick and easy option for deploying your PWA is Github Pages.